lowleveldesign/dotnet-netrace/README.md

+:exclamation: **NOTE: This repository is archived and I don't plan to update it.
+Please use my other tool, [dotnet-wtrace](https://github.com/lowleveldesign/dotnet-wtrace), which  replaces most of dotnet-netrace features and supports many more events.** :exclamation:

 # .NET network trace (dotnet-netrace)

 This application will trace in real-time all the network logs produced by a .NET process.
 It works on Windows and Linux and requires .NET 4.7.2+ or .NET Core 2.1+.
 Dotnet-netrace can trace both .NET Core and Full .NET applications.
 It stops when the traced process exits, or if you issue Ctrl+C in the command line window.